 Last year, I read Tools of Titans by Tim Ferris.
 This is a very powerful guide and consists of 3-5 page interviews with one hundred world class performers including Arnold Schwarzenegger, Tony Robbins, Chris Sacca and many other leading entrepreneurs and all round awesome people.

 These interviews mostly focus on the routines and tactics that these market leaders use in their daily lives.
 I found one correlation across the vast majority of the interviews – more than 70% of these people had some kind of meditation or mindfulness routine.

-I had a pretty good run with Headspace and Aaron uses it daily.
+I had a pretty good run with Headspace.
 It’s definitely worth trying out – it has a free trial and if you apply yourself properly, it can be a game changer.
 Whatever it is you need to do to land yourself some chill, make sure you build 15 minutes of mindfulness into your day.

 Working for yourself online can be pretty lonely and it’s important that you work on training your mind to be optimistic and to focus on the positives.
 This can be hard but it’s absolutely crucial.

 Being a hitchhiker actually gave me a great crash course in this and I would always optimistically think ‘a lift is just around the corner’, even if I had been waiting for hours.
 Grab yourself a copy of The Secret and settle down to read it over a weekend, it’s pretty short and you could probably finish it in just a few hours but it carries a valuable message and explains the concept of the law of attraction.

 The law of attraction is the belief that by focusing on positive or negative thoughts people can bring positive or negative experiences into their life.
 Honestly, I’m a big believer in this and I always try to remain positive and to focus on my wins when shit isn’t going quite as well as it could.
 I have a set routine in the morning in which I can check out some guaranteed wins and thus start the day feeling positive.